Andrew1013-development/spam_machine/README.md

   - Stable version : Version 2.5
   - Released version : Version 3.0 beta 7
   - Near Deprecation version : Version 2.0
-  - Deprecated version : Version 1.0
+  - Deprecated version : Version 1.0, Version 3.0 beta 7

 ## some notices :
 - The author (Andrew1013) is busy with his endterm tests and school things so the release of Version 3.0 beta 7.1 will be delayed.